Adjustments in Testing

 Students with Tourette's Syndrome, Attention Deficit Disorder, or learning disabilities, and anyone using a talking computer, may need to take tests in a separate room.
 This will produce an environment with fewer distractions for students with disabilities as well as the other students.

 Some students with visual impairments may need to have large-print tests.
-Often, this can be accomplished by using the enlarging function of the Xerox machine.
+Often, this can be accomplished by using a photocopier's enlarge function.
 Other students will need to have tests printed in Braille.

 It may be appropriate to allow a student to use a word processor or laptop computer.
 If it is not appropriate for the student to use his or her personal computer, there are laptops available in the Academic Resource Center for exam use.